riscv-software-src/riscof/docs/source/commands.rst

 filtered test-list, run the tests on the DUT and then the Reference Plugins, and finally compare the generated signatures and present an html report of the findings.

-The following inputs are required on the cli by this command:
+The following inputs are required on the CLI by this command:

 - suite: The test suite path on which coverage needs to be run
 - env: The path to the environment directory containing the suite-specific header files.

-Optional arguments from the cli:
+Optional arguments from the CLI:

 - config: path to the ``config.ini`` file.
 Defaults to ``./config.ini`` if skipped.
 - work-dir: path to the working directory where all artifacts need to be dumped.
 Defaults to